 Our technicians, work together with customers to develop innovative tailor-made ingredients to improve their winemaking process.

 Tan’Activ® products can be used as they are but it is recommended to dissolve them in warm water solution (40°C) at a maximum concentration of 30%.
-These solutions are stable for at least one week.
 All tannins react with iron and other metals, it is therefore recommended to avoid contact with oxidizing materials and to use containers made of stainless steel, plastic, wood, glass, and ceramics.